LNP-BP/LNPBPs/lnpbp-0002.md

 The author is not aware of any P2(W)SH or non-OP_RETURN P2S cryptographic commitment schemes existing before this proposal, and if any exists, it is highly probable that the standard is not compatible with it.

-The proposed standard is compliant with current Taproot proposal [14], since it requires exposure of the complete script with all its branches, allowing verification that all public keys participating in the script were part of the commitment procedure.
+The proposed standard is compliant with current Taproot proposal [14]. script with all its branches, allowing verification that all public keys participating in the script were part of the commitment procedure.